Kris Bryant Player Props: Rockies vs. Mariners

 Kris Bryant At The Plate

-- Bryant has an OPS of .738, fueled by an OBP of .370 and a team-best slugging percentage of .367 this season.
+- Bryant leads Colorado with a slugging percentage of .434, fueled by four extra-base hits.

-- Among the qualified hitters, he ranks 49th in batting average, while his on-base percentage ranks 70th and he is 129th in slugging.
+- Among qualified hitters in MLB, his batting average ranks 38th, his on-base percentage ranks 66th, and he is 91st in the league in slugging.

-- In 91.7% of his games this year (11 of 12), Bryant has picked up at least one hit, and in three of those games (25.0%) he recorded more than one.

-- In 12 games played this year, he has not hit a long ball.
+- Bryant has driven in a run in four games this season (30.8%), but has had no multiple-RBI games.

-- He has scored in five of 12 games so far this year.
+- He has scored in six of 13 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.